dusilka/polkadot-wiki/docs/general/faq.md

 ### What is the difference between DOT (old) and new DOT?

-The DOT (old) unit on Polkadot was at twelve decimal places, otherwise known as 1e12 Plancks.
-On 21 August, 2020, Denomination Day, the DOT (old) value was redenominated to 1e10 (10_000_000_000, or ten billion) Plancks, meaning that the new DOT was valued at ten decimal places.
+The DOT (old) unit on Polkadot was at twelve decimal Plancks, otherwise known as 1e12 Plancks.
+On 21 August, 2020, Denomination Day, the DOT (old) value was redenominated to 1e10 (10_000_000_000, or ten billion) Plancks, meaning that the new DOT was valued at ten decimal Plancks.
 Following the [redenomination](../learn/archive/learn-redenomination.md), the new DOT is called DOT.

 ### What is the inflation rate of the DOT?